nemac/climate-by-location/README.md

-# Climate By Location (formerly Climate Widget Graph)
+# Climate By Location
+(formerly Climate Widget Graph)

 This library defines functions that create and manage interactive climate graphs.
+[View the demo at climate-by-location.nemac.org](climate-by-location.nemac.org)

 This version requires jQuery, but does not depend on jQuery UI.
 For the legacy jQuery API, see [the jquery api documentation](jquery_readme.md)